mlz-ictrl/nicos/doc/source/services/watchdog.rst

 **precondition**
    If present, this condition must be fullfiled for at least ``precondtime``, before condition will trigger.
-Default is no precondition.
+The default is no precondition.
+The syntax is the same as for ``condition``.

 **precondtime**
    The time a precondition must be fulfilled.
 Default is 5 seconds.